 This is probably the broadest topic to cover.
 I’m going to take you through the best way to SEO each post.
 We’ll take this post you’re reading that needs a little reworking and audited.

-If you’re on WordPress and you’re not using Yoast, why the hell not?!
+If you’re on WordPress and you’re not using Yoast or Rank Math, why the hell not?!
 Download it now as it’ll make your life so much easier and your site more discoverable.

 Keywords are King